 World over, wildlife lovers predominantly celebrate charismatic large cat species such as tigers and lions.
-In Nagarhole National Park located in India’s southern state of Karnataka, tigers over the years have roared loud and far and have captivated the interest of many people.
+In Nagarahole National Park located in India’s southern state of Karnataka, tigers over the years have roared loud and far and have captivated the interest of many people.
 But in recent years, a different large cat species – the black panther in Kabini has become a ‘junglewood’ legend.

 Is Black Panther a different species?